 Mango growers pay a compulsory levy of 1.893 cents per kilogram or 13.25 cents per 7 kilogram tray for each tray of mangoes sold domestically or internationally.
-Levies are collected by the Levies Revenue Service (LRS), an agency of DAFF, and are passed onto Horticulture Australia Limited (HAL) to manage and invest in a range of programs.
+Levies are collected by the Levies Revenue Service (LRS), an agency of Department of Agriculture and Water Resources (DAWR), and are passed onto Hort Innovation to manage and invest in a range of programs.

 The spread of the levies are seen below: